 The toboggan chute is 400-feet-long and rises 70-feet in elevation, allowing many toboggans to reach speeds up to 40 miles per hour.
 The run-out sends sleds onto frozen Hosmer pond.
 If there is clear ice on the pond, some sleds will go the entire way across – about a quarter mile.

 The Toboggan Nationals originally was held the first weekend of February, but to avoid conflict with the annual Super Bowl football game, event organizers voted in 2008 to change the date to the second weekend in February.

-This year (2020) it’s time for the WORLDS!
 Every five years we hold the Worlds race.
-First place winners in the 4-person division going back 29 years are eligible to compete in the 2020 Worlds.
+First place winners in the 4-person division going back to 1991 are eligible to compete in the Worlds.
 This is a one-run, winner takes all race.
-An eligible team must include at least one original team member to compete in this race.
+An eligible teams must include at least one original team member to compete in this race.

 Check out what Sports Illustrated and the New York Times have said about the U.S. National Toboggan Championships:

 “A cross between an Alice in Wonderland costume ball and a family reunion, the nationals claim to be the only organized wooden toboggan races in the country.
 “We figured that because there wasn’t any other, we might as well call it the nationals,” says Camden hotelier David Dickey.” — Franz Lidz, Sports Illustrated